 Limitations to Know

-• Cabinet sizes are adjusted in increments, not exact fits
+• Sizes change in increments, not exact fits (filler panels still common)

 Custom Cabinets: Built for Your Home, Not a Warehouse